Hi. I’m Jason Norris.

 Some episodes (lessons) are part of a more extensive collection, deeply exploring a concept (like “how to make a podcast”).

 Other episodes stand alone.

-Podcasts are a vital part of the learning design, but other media can play a role too.
+Podcasts are a vital part of on-the-go learning design, but other media can play a role too.

 My pursuit . . .

 At the University of Alabama, I am working on a master’s degree in instructional technology.
 I also use LinkedIn Learning courses to sharpen my skills and discover fresh approaches to instructional design.
 I also listen to and read books and articles to further my understanding of this field, learning basic concepts, such as ADDIE, Backward Design, Bloom’s, and using an LMS.

 I also worked with an instructional design coach to help me learn the ins and outs of working in this industry.